johnnymoreira91/wit-calculator/README.md

+# WIT Test
+## How to use
+You can see the routes bellow

+## How to test

+yarn test/ npm run test

-# TS + Mongo
+# Routes

-## This is it
+## /calculator/plus

-This is a initial server with typescript
+  fields:
+    - numberOne: number
-  - typescript
+    - numberTwo: number

+## /calculator/minus
+  fields:
-  - jest
+    - numberOne: number
-  - babel
+    - numberTwo: number

+## /calculator/divided
+  fields:
-  - eslint
+    - numberOne: number
-  - mongoDb
+    - numberTwo: number

-## How to start?
+## /calculator/multiplied

-  - add on the root folder .env
+  fields:
+    - numberOne: number
-    - MONGO_USER=root
+    - numberTwo: number

+# Validation Route

+## /calculator/validation/:{id}
+  You have to find the logId on <b>/admin/logger/list</b>
+  get the id and enjoy

+## csv controller
+This route is to change the log save
+  fields:
-    - MONGO_PASSWORD=InitialPassWord
+  - importCsv
-    - MONGO_DATABASE=yourDataBase
+  - cronTime

-  i'm using yarn, but you can use npm run

-  - yarn install / npm install
-  - yarn build - to create on ./dist the compiled version
-  - yarn prod - to execute pm2 with production
-  - yar dev - to execute as a development
+  importCsv default: false
+  crontTime default '10 * * * *'

+  if change importCsv to true, the same is going to save a new jsonFile with the logs